 From delicious food, tons of cute local shops, charming boutiques and some of the best murals the city has to offer.
 It’s a great area to explore for anyone curious to learn about the things locals do in Portland.

 Swing by the Kennedy School to see what happens when you convert a school into a hang out spot for the neighborhood (the detention room was converted into a bar!).

 Lest I forget, if you’re visiting Alberta Arts District during the summer months, makes sure to check out the Last Thursday Art Walk where local vendors, artists, performers and musicians share their craft along Northeast Alberta Street.

 It’s a very fun way to spend a summer evening in Portland.

 Proud Mary Coffee ($$): One of my top 5 favorite brunch spots in Portland.
 Proud Mary hails from Australia and chose to make Portland its first US destination – how lucky can one city be?

 Pine State Biscuits ($): This is a Portland staple and graces most “top places to eat in Portland” lists.
 The Reggie is an easy crowd favorite and their plain biscuits are so good I sometimes sneak them in as snacks.

 Bollywood Theater ($$): A super hip Indian restaurant with delicious fare.
 We visited with a group of friends for a birthday celebration and tried about 15 small plates – all were big hits!
 Plus, the atmosphere is great, especially for groups.

-Great Notion Brewery ($ – $$) : We discovered this place through a close friend of ours and were very thankful for the recommendations.
-The smooth and complex brews this brewery churns out are hard to describe, but they’re sensational.
+Great Notion Brewery ($ – $$) : We discovered this place through a close friend of ours that lives in Alberta and were very thankful for the recommendation.
+The smooth yet complex brews this brewery churns out are hard to describe, but they’re sensational.